-Just outside a home in Peru, this casual patio is perfect for family as well as friends.
-The surface of the patio is brick and the intervening spaces are filled with natural grass.
-It’s the perfect base for the eclectic furnishings used at the dining and bistro tables.
-This patio is the ultimate in unpretentious and homey design.
+Just outside a home in Peru, a casual patio has a base of brick and natural grass.
+It’s the perfect base for eclectic furnishings used at the dining table and bistro tables.

-In a region where patios can be enjoyed year-round, this Florida design by Morrone Interiors has the comfort you want.
-Shaded by an arbor, the transitional furniture is super comfortable and right next to the house for maximum convenience.
-The long concrete panels that make up the patio are divided by strips of grass, which visually tie it in with the yard beyond.
+Morrone Interiors created a Florida design that has all the comfort you want.
+Shaded by an arbor against the warm weather, the transitional patio furniture is super comfortable and right next to the house for maximum convenience to the yard.

 Ultimate Mountain Patio